Philip Mantione - music

 © 2000 Amercian Composers Forum

-Available at Innova Recordings(Innova 117)
+Available at Innova Recordings (Innova 117)

 The Door Project

-The Door Project collection of work compiled by John ffitch.
+The Door Project is a collection of work compiled by John ffitch.
 Music created from the sound of the door of the Gentlemen's toilet opening and closing at the ICMC 2000 meeting in Berlin.
 Included are works by Giannoulakis, Woodman, Castine, DiBenedetto, Anon, Devaney, ffitch, Solare, Barass, Penttinen, Beatsystem, Covell, Lopez, Mantaloni, Rhoades, Tao, Steiner, Smallwood, Akkan, Rutz, Fogar, Mantione, Herrera, and Rajchenberg.

 Produced by John ffitch